go-kivik/kivik/doc/COMPATIBILITY.md

 2. <a name="pouchAllDbs2"> Unit tests broken in PouchDB due to an [apparent bug](https://github.com/nolanlawson/pouchdb-all-dbs/issues/25) in the pouchdb-all-dbs plugin.
-3. <a name="pouchAllDbs3"> Does not work for remote PouchDB connections, due to a limitation in the `pouchdb-all-dbs` plugin.
-Perhaps a workaround will be possible in the future.
+3. <a name="pouchLocalOnly"> Supported for local PouchDB databases only.
+A work around may be possible in the future for remote databases.
 4. <a name="couchMembership"> Available for CouchDB 2.0+ servers only.
 5. <a name="pouchDBExists"> PouchDB offers no way to check for the existence of a local database without creating it, so `DBExists()` always returns true,